pvasek/kudu-wiki/REST-API.md

     Get information about the repository

     POST scm/clean
-    Clean the repository, using 'git clean -xdf'
+    Clean the repository, using 'git clean -xdff'

     DELETE scm
     Delete the repository